tlswg/tls13-spec/draft-ietf-tls-tls13.md

 signature
 : This field indicates the signature algorithm that may be used.
   The values indicate anonymous signatures, RSASSA-PKCS1-v1_5,
-  {{RFC3447}}, DSA {{DSS}}, ECDSA {{ECDSA}}, and RSASSA-PSS {{RFC3447}} respectively.
+  {{RFC3447}}, DSA {{DSS}}, ECDSA {{ECDSA}}, and RSASSA-PSS
+  {{RFC3447}} respectively.
 Because all RSA signatures used in signed TLS handshake messages (see {{digital-signing}}), as opposed to those in certificates, are RSASSA-PSS, the "rsa" value refers solely to signatures which appear in certificates.
-  The "anonymous" value is meaningless in this context but used in
-  {{server-key-share}}.
-It MUST NOT appear in this extension.
+  The use of DSA and anonymous is deprecated.
+The anonymous_RESERVED value was used internally in prior versions of TLS and MUST NOT be offered or negotiated by any implementation of any TLS version.
+  The dsa_RESERVED value is deprecated as of TLS 1.3 and SHOULD NOT be offered or negotiated by any implementation.
 {:br }

 The semantics of this extension are somewhat complicated because the cipher